JansK/parentsquare/README.md

 Connections                   ttl     opn     rt1     rt5     p50     p90
 ```
 4. Using the example above, the server is now exposed to the internet at http://a5dfebd9004b.ngrok.io and https://a5dfebd9004b.ngrok.io addresses
-    a.
-For the purposes of this assignment please use the **http** address for sending requests
+    - For the purposes of this assignment please use the **http** address for sending requests
 5. You're now able to send requests to the server! :D

 ### Sending Requests